Homemade cerelac recipes for babies and toddlers, How to replace commercial cerelac in baby’s diet, Easy Cerelac Baby food recipes

-Rice cereal is one of the most popular first foods for babies across the world.
-Commercial rice cereals however are either laden with sugar or sometimes cause constipation in babies.
-I feel making homemade cereal to use when you don’t have lot of time is a much better option.
+Rice cerelac is one of the most popular first foods for babies across the world.
+Commercial rice cerelac however are either laden with sugar or sometimes cause constipation in babies.
+I feel making homemade cerelac to use when you don’t have lot of time is a much better option.
 Use this recipe to make your own rice cereal at home.

-Once your baby has graduated from plain rice cereal, you may make this dal rice cereal or khichdi cereal and keep it in an air-tight jar for making a quick meal for your baby whenever needed.
+Once your baby has graduated from plain rice cereal, you may make this dal rice cerelac or khichdi cerelac and keep it in an air-tight jar for making a quick meal for your baby whenever needed.
 This is also a travel-friendly recipe which you can measure and carry with you on journeys.

 Moong Dal Vegetable khichdi

 At home, this is the best and most nutritious food that you can offer to a baby and even to a toddler.
 It has dal, rice, vegetables and is a complete meal in itself.
 Puree/ mash it if you want to give it to a very small baby or simply give as is to a baby who is used to chewing.